-- Tires: Can contain invisible tears, can be worn down too much or put on incorrectly resulting in uneven wear.
+- Tires: Can contain invisible tears, can be worn down too much, or put on incorrectly resulting in uneven wear.

 - Helmets: Like with baby car seats, you don’t know what happened to them.

-- Fine jewelry (diamonds, gold, silver, etc.): It’s impossible to tell -unless you are an experienced jeweler?- whether what your buying is a real diamond or Moissanite.
+- Fine jewelry (diamonds, gold, silver, etc.): It’s impossible to tell -unless you are an experienced jeweler?- whether what you buying is a real diamond or Moissanite.
 While there is nothing wrong with the latter, you just don’t know how much it’s worth.